trinodb/trino/docs/src/main/sphinx/security/ranger-access-control.md

 ## Required policies

-* Users will need permission to execute queries in Trino.
-Without a policy in Apache Ranger to grant this permission, users will not be able to execute any query.
+* Users must have permission to execute queries in Trino.
+Without a policy in Apache Ranger to grant this permission, users are not be able to execute any query.
-  * To allow this, create a policy in Apache Ranger for `queryId` resource having value `*`, with `execute` permission for user `{USER}`.
+  * To allow this, create a policy in Apache Ranger for a `queryId` resource with a value `*` and with the `execute` permission for the user `{USER}`.
-* Users will need permission to impersonate themselves in Trino.
-Without a policy in Apache Ranger to grant this permission, users will not be able to execute any query.
+* Users must have permission to impersonate themselves in Trino.
+Without a policy in Apache Ranger to grant this permission, users are not able to execute any query.
-  * To allow this, create a policy in Apache Ranger for `trinouser` resource having value `{USER}`, with `impersonate` permission for user `{USER}`.
+  * To allow this, create a policy in Apache Ranger for a `trinouser` resource with value `{USER}` and with the `impersonate` permission for user `{USER}`.